runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 ### Cosmology

-Everyone knows Dael is the center of the universe, surronded by a sun and three moons.
+Everyone knows Dael is the center of the universe, surrounded by a sun and three moons.
 The learned are familiar with the darksun and outer planets, as well as the fact that these are composed some of the common elements.
 Nature of the outer regions of the system is less well understood.
 Some (falsely) theorize there may be more planets / moons to far away to be visible, which embody other (non-elemental) compounds.